3dgen/cppwasm-book/en/ch5-net/ch5-01-http.md

 ## 5.1.2 Wrapping `XMLHttpRequest` object using C API

-In order to avoid the UI hang, we usually use the asynchronous mode to initiate the http request, so the C API of the `XMLHttpRequest` object is divided into two parts:
+In order to avoid the UI hang, we usually use the asynchronous mode to initiate the HTTP request, so the C API of the `XMLHttpRequest` object is divided into two parts:

 1. Functions that called by C, implemented by JavaScript.
-Including the creation of the `XMLHttpRequest` object, the initiation of http requests etc.
+Including the creation of the `XMLHttpRequest` object, the initiation of HTTP requests etc.
 1. Functions that called by JavaScript, implemented by C. Includes callback functions for various events.

 C code: